The Death of Australian Sports Books

 Crucially, the sports books themselves have to be excellent, especially the ones that are guaranteed to sell in at least reasonable numbers because of the high profile of the subject matter.
 This is why I was so disappointed by the three best-selling sports books of 2018 — the autobiographies of Johnathan Thurston and Shane Warne and the authorised biography of Winx.
 None of the three books are terrible.
 In fact, they are all fine, but none, in my view, are brilliant, the sort of work that gets sports journalists and commentators raving about all sports books, encourages bookshop owners to expand their sports sections, and convinces buyers and readers alike to return to those bookshops more regularly than they have done in the past.

 All authors, but especially those responsible for guaranteed best sellers, must aim for the stars.
 But maybe, as sales decline, the opposite is happening.
 Even with the flaws in the top-sellers, I think the overall standard of Australian sports books remains very good, but in the last few years I’ve seen glimpses of a depressing future.
 I wish the catalogues of the big bookshops promoted the best books available, not the ones the publishers paid to put in.
 Never again, as happened to me not too long ago, do I want to hear a player manager say, ‘Mate, it doesn’t matter what you write.
 We’ve already got the advance.’
-Similarly, I don’t want to work again with the high-profile author who presented to me a manuscript for a biography with significant chunks of the hero’s story missing and perhaps as many as 500 factual errors.
+Similarly, I don’t want to work again with the author who presented to me a manuscript for a biography with significant chunks of the hero’s story missing and a serious number of factual errors.
 That’s facts, not typos, inappropriate adjectives or missing commas.
 The ‘author’ can write, so I asked why the manuscript was so poor.
-‘For the money I’m being paid, that’s what you get,’ he replied.
+‘For the money I’m being paid, that’s what you get,’ was the reply.

 In many ways, this blog is a cry for help.
 ‘There was a time when high street bookshops were a wasteland for sports writing,’ Sean Ingle recalled of British sports book publishing, as he wrote of the impact of the William Hill Sports Book of the Year award.
 ‘The entire subject was usually relegated to a single shelf in a dusty corner.’